Cloudy with a chance of meatballs? What? Why is a movie featured here?

 - Place dill pickle on counter

-- Using a toothpick, make tiny holes in the pickle for eyes, then fill with white peppercorns
+- Using toothpicks, make tiny holes in the pickle for eyes, then fill with white peppercorns

 - Make tiny hole in each pickle for mouth, then fill with pink peppercorn